What We Ride:

 The rides begin after breakfast, usually around 9:15 – 9:30 am.
 They tend to be short rides between 100-200 miles and lasting from four to six hours.We tend to stay off the highways and enjoy the scenic back roads.
 We might head north towards Williamsport, MD, or west towards Middleburg, VA.
 Our rides typically end up at one of our favorite lunch spots and then we head home.
 It’s a good practice to arrive with a full tank

 Several of our members have their favorite long distance ride that they propose, plan the route, coordinate the stops and lodging, and lead every, or every other, year.
 If you have your own idea for a ride, just take ownership and plan it.

 Members also promote participation in benefit rides.
 Participation typically requires a registration donation of some amount, which is the responsibility of the participating rider.
 Some of the rides attended by our club have included:

 This is a great opportunity for members wives and significant others to get to know each other and about the people you ride with.
 Everyone can bring enough of their own favorite side dishes to share with others.
 Hosted at either a public facility or a member’s home, the picnic venue may change from one year to the next.

 Another friendship building opportunity with wives and significant others comes with sharing a table at the Annual Holiday Dinner, which will be hosted at a local restaurant in the December time frame.
 Each couple is responsible for their own dinner check.
-Our 2011 dinner was held at Il Porto Restaurant, in Gaithersburg, MD.
+Our holiday dinners have been held at Il Porto Restaurant, in Gaithersburg, MD.